gulpjs/gulp/CONTRIBUTING.md

 - copy editing: fix typos, clarify language, and generally improve the quality of the content
 - formatting: help keep content easy to read with consistent formatting
+- code: Fix issues or contribute new features to this or any related projects

 # Conduct